nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

 ## `nextflow.conifg`

-Several merge conflicts to do changes described in [Important Template Updates](http://localhost:4321/blog/2024/tools-3_0_0#important-template-updates)
+Several merge conflicts to do changes described in [Important Template Updates](http://localhost:4321/blog/2024/tools-3_0_0#important-template-updates).

 ### Resolution

-Double-check in the paramters section, that no pipeline-specific parameter would be removed by the incoming changes.
+Double-check in the parameters section, that no pipeline-specific parameter would be removed by the incoming changes.
 In general, you can accept the incoming changes for this file.

 ## `subworkflows/local/utils_nfcore_$PIPELINE_NAME_pipeline/main.nf`